 If a user has to be shown, explained to, or taught how to do something, there’s a problem with the design.

-Good user experience is rooted in good design - and when a user has a good experience, important metrics (like loyalty, retention, time in app, and conversion rates) go through the roof.
+Good user experience is rooted in good design – and when a user enjoys a good experience, important metrics (like loyalty, retention, time in app, and conversion rates) go through the roof.

 It doesn’t take a genius to know that these metrics are the be-all and end-all of a digital product.

-So the next question is the most obvious - how can my digital product be designed in the best way possible?
+So the next question is the most obvious one: how can my digital product be designed in the best way possible?

-Let’s look at some examples of success stories.
+Let’s look at some examples of successful design systems.

-From the design in tech report we can learn that 5 out of 10 companies from the top 10 companies by market cap are either exclusively growing by producing software, or software is an important part of their revenue stream.
+From the design in tech report we can learn that 5 out the top 10 companies (as ranked by market capitalization) are either exclusively growing by producing software, or software is an important part of their revenue stream.

-In the past 12 months, these companies increased their design headcount by an average of 65%.
-Moreover, designer to developer ratio improved by 2.5x in 5 years.
+Over the past 12 months, these companies increased their design headcount by an average of 65%.
+Moreover, the designer-to-developer ratio improved by 2.5x in 5 years.
 The demand for designers has never been bigger.
 However, with the new scale, new problems arise.
 New methods had to be developed to bridge the gap between design and custom software development.
 Such a demanding industry requires appropriate tools to keep up the pace with the competition.

-As mentioned, many digital companies are seeing the benefits of using a design system.
+As we’ve mentioned already, many digital companies are seeing the benefits of using a design system.

 Shopify is a company that creates a product that their customers spend all day using.
-One look at their ‘Polaris’ design system and you can see the ecommerce platform is no stranger to the importance of good design.
+One look at their ‘Polaris’ design system and you can see that this ecommerce platform is no stranger to the importance of good design.